Federated Learning over Wireless Device-to-Device Networks: Algorithms and Convergence Analysis: Convergence Analysis For Digital Transmission

-We apply the vertex coloring-based scheduling proposed in \cite{xing20FL} in order to determine the number of slots.
+We apply the greedy vertex-coloring algorithm \cite[Algorithm G]{Husfeldt15graph} in order to determine the number of slots.
 Fig. \ref{fig:digital optimality gap upper bounds vs SNR} plots separately the centralized and the consensus errors, as well as the overall error in \eqref{eq:convergence rate for digital scheme}, for different number of iterations $t=2000$ and $t=5000$ under a planar topology with torus wrapping.
 The centralized error does not depend on the SNR, and it decreases at the fastest rate over iterations.
 The consensus error decreases with the received SNR due to the improvement in the parameter $\omega$ that characterizes the quality of model reconstruction (cf.~\eqref{eq:convergence rate for digital scheme}).
 As a result, the consensus error dominates the optimality gap until the received SNR level increases to a sufficiently large value dependent on the iteration $t$.
 Furthermore, the overall optimality gap approaches the centralized error as the SNR increases.